arcs-njit-edu/Docs/docs/index.md

 NJIT provides High Performance Computing resources to support scientific computing for faculty and students.
 These resources include CPU nodes, GPU nodes, parallel storage, high speed, low latency Infiniband networking and a fully optimized scientific software stack.

+# Would you like to see a virtual tour of the data center?
+Find it [here](clusters/index.md#virtual-tour-of-njit-data-center)!
 ---

 <div class="grid cards" markdown>